|

 The parallels between physics and art

 Physics is not limited to numbers and equations: it also finds echoes in the realm of art.
-The famous painter Pablo Picasso, unexpectedly, was inspired by concepts like the quantum theory.
-In his cubist works, he translated notions of 3D and perspective, contributing to a dialogue between science and art that continues to evolve today.
+The renowned painter Pablo Picasso was unexpectedly inspired by concepts such as quantum theory.
+In his cubist works, he conveyed notions of 3D and perspective, contributing to a dialogue between science and art that continues to evolve today.

 The history of the calendar and relativity

 The physicist Albert Einstein, the originator of the theory of relativity, also influenced our conception of time.
-The anecdote goes that he was heavily inspired by the idea that time is not absolute but relative to observers.
-This notion led to questions about the calendar and provoked adjustments in our way of measuring years, illustrating how abstract concepts of physics can have repercussions in daily life.
+An anecdote suggests that he was strongly inspired by the idea that time is not absolute, but relative to observers.
+This notion led to questions about the calendar and provoked adjustments in our way of measuring years, illustrating how abstract concepts in physics can have implications on daily life.

 The search for the Higgs boson